spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.Configuration.md

 * This doesn't return anything (220621).

 ## `CLASS` SettingsFile.cs
-This class handles anthing related to the configuration file.
+Logic for MAWS configuration files.

 ### `METHOD` Build()
-> Get the MAWS session information.
+> TBD

 #### Details
 1. Return a dictionary with the following setting values: